Diversity and inclusiveness

 Women at the top

-A study in 2021 reconfirmed that there is no pay gap between men and women at NS.
-Factors such as the number of contact hours and age were taken into account in the study.
+A study in 2022 demonstrated once again that there is no pay gap between men and women at NS.
+In the study, we made sure to take factors such as the number of contact hours and age into account.

 Staff with occupational disabilities

 In 2022, NS had 170 employees with an occupational disability in what are known as participatory jobs (2020: 131).
 Of these employees, 142 were still in employment at the end of December.
 Due to shortages on the labour market and COVID-19 restrictions it proved a real challenge to attract sufficient numbers of new colleagues with an occupational disability.
 At the end of 2022, 6 job vacancies for this target group had not yet been filled.
 We train internal employees and managers in providing guidance for colleagues with an occupational disability.
 We also offer the latter career guidance sessions, workshops and training programmes to help them build their careers within NS or elsewhere.

 In 2022, we continued our efforts to promote the inflow and internal advancement of staff with a migration background.
 For example, we staged a new labour market campaign with role models and offered mentoring programmes with the Agora Network and the ECHO Foundation, which are both organisations in the field of diversity.
 In addition, we continued the roll-out of methods that enable anonymous job applications and ensure unprejudiced selection, and organised special workshops to raise awareness.

 In 2022,we also launched a new technical work-study programme at vocational education level for 15 asylum permit holders, as part of the Zaanstraat project at our maintenance centre in Haarlem.
 We offer employees a learning track, support in specialist terminology, workplace guidance and development opportunities.
 RefugeeWork is a new initiative in which we offer extra opportunities for people with a refugee background in our retail formulas.